Address

 Location of restrooms: see map of store

-Type of restroom: multi-stall, handicapped-accessible
+Type of restroom: multi-stall, with large, accessible stall

 Ease of entry and exit: OK